wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

 Most readers probably will immediately object that such a statement is flawed.
 And that its not possible to measure or predict probabilities and future financial implications of a vulnerability accurately.

-**This is where the Monte Carlo simulations come into the picture, they model allow modeling this complexity maze and the possible outcomes of such uncertain events.**
+**This is where the Monte Carlo simulations come into the picture, they help us to navigate this complexity maze and model possible outcomes of uncertain events.**

 ## Show me the money!